wigahluk/nezaldi/README.md

 * **removeHeaders** [Key Value Map Array] In the case you need to remove some headers from the original request, you can do so by adding them here.

+## Dependencies

+Nezaldi is intended to be superlight.
+It only depends on Node itself and on Jasmine for testing during development mode.